How To Create A Daily Construction Report Template Step-By-Step

 What Is A Construction Daily Report?

-Typically used by a subcontractor, this report includes information on:
+Typically, this report includes information on:

 • The work completed for the day